 English Proficiency Requirements

 All international applicants must provide a proof of English proficiency.
 There are a few ways to provide them.
-Please review English Proficiency Requirements site.
+Please review the English Proficiency Requirements site.
 For a TOEFL score report, use APU’s school code of 4596 to request the report to be sent to APU.
-Please note, the score is only valid for two years.
+Please note the score is only valid for two years.

 Additional Test Requirements

 SAT scores are not required for admission for international students, though, it may increase scholarship possibilities if qualified.